hfuerst/homeassistant-kermi-heatpump-integration/README.md

 modbus: !include modbus.yaml
 ```

-I have a [Mozart 13 AC RW60 model](https://www.boesch.at/produkte/heizen/waermepumpe/luft/modulierende-luft-wasser-waermepumpe-mozart13ac-rw60~495484), which is
+I have a [Kermi dynamic pro M] [Mozart 13 AC RW60 model](https://www.boesch.at/produkte/heizen/waermepumpe/luft/modulierende-luft-wasser-waermepumpe-mozart13ac-rw60~495484), which is
 why the basic modbus name is `mozart13acrw60_hub`.
 You have to adapt the
 IP address, the rest should be good to go.